 Non-economic damages by their nature are more difficult to calculate.
 This is where pain and suffering and emotional distress are covered.
 These damages include:

 There is no simple answer to this question.
-Each case has to be evaluated by an experienced attorney in order to determine the potential amount of damages an injured person can recover in a Philadelphia slip and fall case.
+Each case has to be evaluated by an experienced car accident attorney in order to determine the potential amount of damages an injured person can recover in a Norristown car accident claim.

-Initially, your slip and fall attorney will weigh how severe your injuries were; your age and health at the time of the accident; whether you have a job or not and if you were the sole provider for the family and how many members you supported; whether you had any fault in the accident; and the amount and type of insurance you have.
+Initially, your lawyer will weigh how severe your injuries were; your age and health at the time of the accident; whether you have a job or not and if you were the sole provider for the family and how many members you supported; whether you had any fault in the accident; and the amount and type of insurance you have.

-There are many other factors to be considered in any fall claim.
+There are many other factors to be considered in any car accident lawsuit or personal injury claim.
 There will be both economic and non-economic damages.

 These types of damages are relatively straightforward.
 So long as they are related to the accident, they are proven by the medical bills and expenses incurred.